repobee/repobee/docs/getting_started.rst

 1. Create an organization (the target organization).
 2. Configure ``gits_pet`` for the target organization.
+3. Verify settings.
-3. Migrate master repositories into the target organization.
+4. Migrate master repositories into the target organization.
-4. Create one copy of each master repo for each student.
+5. Create one copy of each master repo for each student.

 There is more to ``gits_pet``, such as opening/closing issues, updating student repos and cloning repos in batches, but here we will just look at the bare